artsycoder533/portfolio/README.md

 ## Overview

-I am a Self-Taught Front-End Developer/Freelancer who enjoys creating responsive and interactive websites and applications.
-I am always seeking to learn new skills and increase my knowlege base.
-Even though my famililarity is with the Front End I am open and interested in learning the back end as well.
+I am a Self-Taught Front-End Developer/Freelancer who genuinely enjoys creating responsive and interactive websites and applications.
+I am always seeking to learn new skills and increase my knowledge base.
+I created a [YouTube channel](https://www.youtube.com/channel/UCOGjYAACGwNLzYcTpXnvZ_Q) to track my progress, as well as share demo videos of projects I am currently working on.

-I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections.
+I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections, primarily as a Counselor.
 I have always had a passion for helping others and I now desire to use technology to provide solutions.

 ### Skills